 From the customer side, it was only necessary to solve the hardware issue by ordering medical sensors or contacting hardware development companies for building them.

 We worked with the IomT way before the industry became popular in the 2010s, which gave us a great advantage in the course of work on the project.
 Since IoT and healthcare are focused on a large amount of real-time data and requests, we made a fail-safe server to increase the reliability of the system.
 A choice of technologies facilitated this: taking a low-level server, we used Java with Netty to create it.

 The choice of Netty was due to its ability to cope with heavy loads, as well as the advantage of real stream availability.
 In combination with the JVM, Netty allowed achieving horizontal scaling for faster work.
 Finally, we conducted load testing to withstand a load of 100,000 requests per second.

 During the work on the project, we used a wide range of technologies:

 As a result of our meticulous work, the customer created a successful business with a weekly profit of hundreds of thousands of dollars.
-Initially, the main development forces of the project were comprised of Aimprosoft specialists.
+Initially, the main healthcare software development forces of the project were comprised of Aimprosoft specialists.
 Over time, the customer began to recruit people for working on-premises, and at the moment, our developers are involved in the most difficult tasks.
 Thus, Aimprosoft both helped the customer to grow by making a turnkey solution and still provides technical support.

 To conclude: the impact of IoT on the future of the healthcare industry

 To date, IoT has already got into the healthcare sector in the form of ingestible sensors, tracking systems, and big data analytics.
 Healthcare IoT applications allow the medical industry employees to rely on robust and comprehensive technologies for monitoring and tracking the condition of patients.
 But what tomorrow holds for IoT in the medical center?